Quantico, Virginia: Popular culture

 The headquarters of the FBI Academy at the Quantico Marine Corps Base are featured in the 1991 film The Silence of the Lambs, the 2013–2015 TV series Hannibal, and the 2015–2018 series Quantico.
-The headquarters of the FBI Behavioral Analysis Unit are also featured in the 2005–2020 series Criminal Minds and the 2017–2019 series Mindhunter.
+The headquarters of the FBI Behavioral Analysis Unit are also featured in the 2005–2020 and 2022–2025 series Criminal Minds, and the 2017–2019 series Mindhunter.

 Transportation

 There are no significant highways passing through Quantico.
 All road vehicles must pass through Marine Corps Base Quantico in order to reach the town.
-Therefore, all vehicle drivers must present a valid driver's license to the military security officer stationed at the gate, and may be required to state their destination and reason for visiting.
-More thorough searches and checks may also be undertaken, according to the discretion and authority of base security.
+A valid ID is required to enter the town by road and security may perform additional searches.
+All visitors and residents have ingress and egress rights, however.

 Amtrak's Northeast Regional and Piedmont services, as well as the local Virginia Railway Express, all stop at Quantico station.

 Stafford Regional Airport is the closest non-military airport, though the airfield exclusively serves general aviation and has no regularly scheduled commercial flights.
 Airports serving Washington, D.C. are the primary commercial air links for Quantico, with the closest being Reagan National Airport and the primary hub for international flights being Dulles International Airport.